 $-Low Price Options

-The ultra cheap faucets are usually a good idea to stay away from if you want it to last very long, or be able to be fixed, or find parts for it.
+The ultra-cheap faucets are usually a good idea to stay away from if you want them to last very long, or be able to be fixed or find parts for it.
 Who knows, they may not even be in business when the time comes to want to repair it.

 $-$$ Low to Middle Price Options